KauraniDivya/Tatvasoft-ASP.NET/README.md

 ## Contact

-If you have any questions, feel free to open an issue or contact the repository owner.
+If you have any questions, feel free to open an issue or contact me.

 ---